AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 And that's all there is to it!
 We just encoded our first Unicode character with UTF-8.

-To decode this same character, we would identify the leading prefix—in this case, `1110`—and determine how many total bytes there are in the encoding.
-Then, we'd discard the prefixes and extract the remaining bits to get the original code point.
+To decode this same character, you check the leading prefix (`1110` in this case) to determine how many total bytes there are in the encoding (three).
+Then, you discard the prefixes and extract the remaining bits to get the original code point.

 Encoding and decoding by hand isn't too difficult for us humans since it's a mostly visual art—look at a binary string, figure out its prefix, discard the prefixes, and we're done.
 But how would a computer program do this?